The long, crazy ride that is HARD Summer has officially wrapped.

 Just keep in mind: Fundamentals are important to learn.
 But make sure if your college program isn’t keeping up on the current industry, that you are.

-Anonymous asked: Hi I was the person who sent the two messages of going to college and pretty much getting somewhere and I just wanted to say thank you so much for responding and for taking the time.
+Anonymous said: Hi I was the person who sent the two messages of going to college and pretty much getting somewhere and I just wanted to say thank you so much for responding and for taking the time.
 I guess I'm just nervous about things not working out and figuring out how to make all the connections, but I guess I'll figure that out when I get there.
 I do know there will be at least a 30 min commute on public transportation and a whole lot of hard work but I know it will be worth it so thank you again! :D

 You’re welcome.
 It’s completely okay to feel nervous, and not quite sure about how you’re going to accomplish what you want.
 Everyone feels that way, whether they’re 18, 30, 45, or 60+.
 Use that uneasy feeling to fuel your drive to go after what you want.